e7ite/SimpleHTTPClient/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/js3d2hnyf1u0papk?svg=true)](https://ci.appveyor.com/project/e7ite/simplehttpclient)

 # SimpleHTTPClient
-Basic Linux HTTP client which can, currently, download single files off of websites
+Basic Linux HTTP client which can send and receive HTTP 1.1 messages.
+It will make a GET request with whaterver file specified in first argument.
+Generally the port number will be 80 because that is the port number is reserved for HTTP.
+The output of the program will be sent to `stdout`.
+This can be redirected to a file to view on your favorite web browser.

 ## Usage
     ./simple_http_client.out <HOSTNAME> <PORTNO> <FILE>